Prolonged Sitting (Toilet Scrolling) and Hemorrhoids: The Connection

 Defining Hemorrhoids (Piles) and Their Causes

-Hemorrhoids, or piles, are swollen blood vessels that can occur inside, outside, and around your rectal area.
+Hemorrhoids, or piles, are swollen blood vessels that can occur inside, outside, and around your rectum.
 Internal hemorrhoids are rarely seen or felt, but can occur due to prolonged sitting or straining.
 External hemorrhoids are notorious for creating pain, itching, irritation, bleeding, and/or swelling around the anal opening.

 Hemorrhoids can be caused by numerous activities and conditions, including prolonged sitting on the toilet, excessive pushing while having a bowel movement, chronic constipation or diarrhea, a low-fiber diet, pregnancy, straining while lifting a heavy object, and obesity.